-Starting in Winter 2013, CHID will offer CHID 399: Internship for students interested in the opportunity to integrate theory with practice while making connections to organizations outside of the University.
+Starting in Winter 2013, CHID began offering CHID 399: Internship for students interested in the opportunity to integrate theory with practice while making connections to organizations outside of the University.
 Depending on the site and the assignments designed by the student in consultation with the faculty advisor for the internship, CHID 399 may count towards their Ideas in the World or Local/Global Engagements major requirement.

 While the work that students do at their internship sites should be interesting and engaging, the bulk of their grade will be based on the quality of the academic project they design and complete in tandem with this internship.
 Because of this, CHID 399 can only be taken for numerical credit and not CR/NC.